fullerov/FakeHttpClient/README.md

 # FakeHttpClient

-This document explains how to use the `FakeHttpClient` utility to simulate HTTP responses in your unit tests, and how to inject the fake `HttpClient` into your wrapper for .NET Framework 4.8.
+This document explains how to use the `FakeHttpClient` utility to simulate HTTP responses in your unit tests, and how to inject the fake `HttpClient` into your wrapper for .NET Framework 4.8 (also compatible with .NET 8).

 ---